The Earth Is Flat? Check Wikipedia

 To combat misinformation, Wikipedia has developed a robust corps of volunteer editors.
 Anyone can write new entries and scrutinize existing ones for adherence to Wikipedia's rules on sourcing and neutrality.
 While it's not free of errors or pranks, what results is a resource that 50 million people turn to daily on hundreds of thousands of topics in a few dozen languages.

 Today, educators are among those more concerned than ever with standards of truth and evidence and with the lightning-fast spread of misinformation online.
-And the Wiki Education Foundation, a freestanding nonprofit, is sharing Wikipedia's methods with a growing number of college students, and striking a blow for information literacy along the way.
+And the Wiki Education Foundation, a freestanding nonprofit, is sharing Wikipedia's methods with a growing number of college students, striking a blow for information literacy along the way.

 The foundation gives professors the technical assistance they need to assign students to write a brand-new Wikipedia entry, or expand an existing entry, on any topic in virtually any discipline.